CustomTypeOne/LoopPatches/README.md

 ***
-## Patch has been updated for the July 14th Lop Dev update.
-The latest commit modifies "settings.dosingStrategy" with "settings.automaticDosingStrategy" in Looppatch.txt.
-This should not be applied against older Dev code.
+## Patch cannot be applied to Dev code older than July 14th
 ***

 # LoopPatches